TiboM10/acronym-generator/README.md

   gensim
   pronounceable

-Creates a vectors.kv file on first use
+Creates a vectors.kv file on first use if this file is not cloned